 - Message extensions - Add new fields to existing MAVLink message definitions without breaking binary compatibility for receivers that have not updated.

-- Empty-byte payload truncation - Empty (zero-filled) bytes at the end of the serialized payload are removed before sending (All bytes were sent in MAVLink 1, regardless of content).
+- Empty-byte payload truncation - Empty (zero-filled) bytes at the end of the serialized payload must be removed before sending (All bytes were sent in MAVLink 1, regardless of content).

 The MAVLink 2 design document provides additional background information about the changes.